COVID-19 / Protection Concept Museum Tinguely, Basel

-The health and safety of its staff and visitors are of paramount importance to Museum Tinguely.
+The health and safety of staff and visitors are of paramount importance to Museum Tinguely.
 This Protection Concept governs how we intend to operate after Switzerland’s lockdown has ended, the rules that will apply inside the museum and how these will be implemented in practice.

 All the COVID-19 Recommendations of the Federal Office of Public Health (FOPH) shall apply at Museum Tinguely.
 Especially important here are the following: